 Training must be delivered by an accredited and licensed police driving instructor, in line with the nationally set learning standards.

-Tim is keen to stress that there is only one standard and any divergence by any force or senior officer will mean they are denying officers the ability to respond on blues and twos.
+Tim, who is secretary of West Midlands Police Federation, is keen to stress that there is only one standard and any divergence by any force or senior officer will mean they are denying officers the ability to respond on blues and twos.

 “The new law demands that an officer’s driving, when an incident make the inquisition necessary, is assessed by a professional, knowledgeable and competent individual,” he said.